How long does fresh yeast last

 Unusual Texture If the fresh yeast feels gritty or slimy instead of smooth and creamy, it indicates spoilage.
 Fresh yeast should have a soft and pliable texture, and any unusual texture should be a cause for concern.

-See also How long can you live with giant cell arteritis
+See also How long after smoking weed can you drive

 If you observe any of these signs in your fresh yeast, it is best to discard it and use a fresh batch.
 Spoiled yeast can result in undesirable flavors and textures in your baked goods, so it’s always better to be safe than sorry.